How long should I stay in my first job?

 If you’re already in work but considering leaving

 You got the job but you’re already ready for the next challenge.
 What do you do?

 Have a chat with your employer.
 You might have the option to move to a different role within the organisation, such as going from HR to marketing, or to take on different responsibilities within your current role.
 However, don’t just tell your current manager that you want to try doing something else; find a specific position or responsibility that interests you or specify why another department is right for you.
 While you can’t expect new roles and responsibilities to be given to you if there are no openings in the organisation, you also shouldn’t leave without having explored this option.
 Take the initiative to show that you are ready for new challenges, but do it in such a way that you don’t seem like you just want to ‘get away’.
 If you have realistic expectations, your organisation might be sympathetic to helping you steer your career in a direction that interests you.

 Frame your decision in a positive light

 If you do leave, you might worry that your decision could make you look uncommitted on your CV.
-Many recruiters will not want to hire someone who seems to move systematically from job to job, but they will understand that your first job might not have been right for you.
+Many recruiters will be wary about hiring someone who seems to move systematically from job to job (unless they are temporary contracts), but they will understand that your first job might not have been right for you.
 For this reason, there is no need to comment on why you left on your CV.
 For future interviews, however, it’s good to think about how you will frame your decision.
 If asked about your previous job, highlight the skills and experiences that are transferable to the role you are applying for.
 You can also talk about what aspects of your last role inspired you to apply for the current position; for example, your first job might have been at its best when you got to use your numeracy skills, and as a result you could go on to apply for a job where numbers play a large role.